floragunncom/search-guard-docs/overview.md

 Search Guard can be used to secure your Elasticsearch cluster by working with different industry standard authentication techniques.

-Regardless of what authentication technique you pick, the basic flow is as follows:
+Regardless of what authentication technique you select, the basic flow is as follows:

 * A user wants to **access** an Elasticsearch cluster, such as issuing simple queries to changing the cluster topology.
 * Search Guard retrieves the user's **credentials**.